Types of assistance

 We’ll carry up to two pieces of mobility equipment per person free of charge in the plane hold, as long as there’s available space.
 If your mobility equipment is worth more than £1,100, please make sure you’ve taken out suitable insurance as an airline’s liability is limited by the Montreal Convention.

-To help us safely store your equipment onboard, please give us all the relevant information as soon as you can by calling us on 0800 408 5591 or by filling out this form at least 48 hours before you travel.
+To help us safely store your equipment onboard, please give us all the relevant information as soon as you can by calling us on 0800 408 5591 at least 48 hours before you travel.

 Travelling with a manual wheelchair